pantheon-systems/documentation/source/content/drush-import.md

 ## Before You Begin

-1. Create a Pantheon account with at least one free Dev site slot open.
+- Create a Pantheon account with at least one free Dev site slot open.

    - A [Pantheon account is free](https://dashboard.pantheon.io/register), and if you need an extra Dev site to try this out, just ask and we'll be happy to grant you one.

-1. Verify that you have Drupal 7 with Drush 8 if you have a non-Composer managed site *or* Drupal 9 with [Drush 11.1.1 or higher](https://www.drush.org/latest/install/) if you have a Composer-managed site.
+- If you have a non-Composer managed Drupal 7 site, verify that you are using Drush 8.
+Note that Composer-managed sites are not supported.

+- If you have a Composer-managed Drupal 9 site, verify that you are using Drush 11.
+Note that only Composer-managed sites are supported.

+   - If you are moving a Drupal 7 or 8 site and want to upgrade to a Drupal 9 site, use one of the following guides instead:

+    - Your site is Composer-managed: Migrate a Composer Managed Drupal 9 Site from Another Platform

+    - Your site is not Composer-managed: Migrate a Drupal 9 Site from Another Platform

-1. Verify that you have Drush access to your existing Drupal site.
+- Verify that you have Drush access to your existing Drupal site.

 ## Generate a Drush Archive